 Sexually transmitted diseases, commonly called STDs, are diseases that are spread by having sex with someone who has an STD.
 You can get a sexually transmitted disease from sexual activity that involves the mouth, anus, vagina, or penis.
-One in four teens in the United States gets an STD every year, according ot the American Social Health Organization.
+One in four teens in the United States gets an STD every year, according to the American Social Health Organization.
 Half of all young adults will get an STD by age 25.

 These are serious ailments that require treatment, and some, like HIV, are incurable.
-You can contract Human Papilloma Virus (HPV), Genital Herpes, Chlamydia, Syphilis, Hepatitis B, and Gonorrhea, for a small list of STDs.
+You can contact Human Papilloma Virus (HPV), Genital Herpes, Chlamydia, Syphilis, Hepatitis B, and Gonorrhea, for a small list of STDs.

 Do STDs Have Symptoms?

 One of the most common symptoms of STDs are bumps, warts, or sores around vagina, penis, mouth, or anus.
 You have to be even more careful if these are cracked or weeping.
 There could be redness or irritation around the penis or vagina.

 Skin rash is common with some, like syphilis.
 The rash can also be confused with other STDs.
 Painful urination is a telltale symptom.
 Flulike symptoms include muscle aches, body pains, chills, fever, weight loss, night sweats, and loose stools.
 Changes in liver function might occur as yellowing of the skin, or jaundice.
 An STD could cause discharge from either the penis or the vagina, and vaginal discharge may have a fishy odor.
 There might be severe itching near the vagina or penis.
 Sex could be painful.
 A woman may find vaginal bleeding on a day that's not her period.
 Finally, STDs can cause severe itching around the vagina or penis.